Gluten-Free Pumpkin Chocolate Cookies

 Pumpkin cookies ingredients on a white surface seen from above.

-How to make GF Pumpkin Cookies
+How to make GF soft & chewy pumpkin cookies

+Beat softened butter and sugar until creamy.
 Stir in egg, vanilla, and pumpkin puree and mix well until smooth.

-Let soften the dough at room temperature for 10 minutes.
+Let the dough soften at room temperature for 10 minutes.
 Drop large cookie dough balls on the prepared sheets, spacing them an inch or so.

 Use your fingers to gently press down on the balls and flatten them slightly.
 Place the chocolate chunks on the surface of the cookies.